nbarbettini/Intro-Web-Series/day3.md

 # Your Project

 We have been excited to see how you have built projects based on your interests, and we want to encourage you to continue doing that.
-So, we want to give you a few javascript tricks that can make your page even more interactive (or more automated).
+So, we want to give you a few JavaScript tricks that can make your page even more interactive (or more automated).
-Remember, you need to include your javascript file in the html.
+Remember, you need to include your JavaScript file in the HTML.
 ```html...
     <script src="script-1.js"></script>
 <body>